Encephalomyocarditis virus: Clinical signs and diagnosis

-Piglets that are infected present with encephalitis, myocarditis and sudden death.
+Piglets that are infected present with encephalitis, myocarditis, and cardiac failure leading to sudden death.
 Mortality rates can be high.
-If a sow is infected whilst pregnant she may present with a variety of reproductive signs including infertility, mummification, abortion, still birth and the birth of weak piglets.
+If a sow is infected whilst pregnant she may present with a variety of reproductive signs including infertility, mummification, abortion, still birth and the birth of weak piglets, but does not usually show normal clinical signs of illness.
+The first signs of EMCV infection in sows is the occurrence of sudden death in weaners.
 A variety of gastrointestinal, respiratory and systemic signs may also be seen as the virus infects multiple body systems.
+Lesions in the myocardium, mostly seen in the right ventricle, are most common.
+These lesions are caused by necrosis of the sarcoplasm from the virus infection.

 A presumptive diagnosis can be made based on the history and clinical signs.
-Virus isolation is necessary for definitive diagnosis.
+Virus isolation from fetuses, infected tissue, or feces and inoculation into cell culture is necessary for definitive diagnosis.
+Virus identification and serological tests must then be run on the cultures inoculated to verify identity.
 Postmortem examination of piglets may or may not reveal cardiac pathology but histopathology should show cardiac and brain abnormalities.
 Signs in aborted fetuses are highly variable.